-Humans can live for three weeks without food but only three days without water.
-Therefore, water indeed is essential.
-But, what if your water was poison?
-This is exactly what happened in Flint, Michigan, about three years ago.
-The city has a population of around 99,700 and is located 70 miles north of Detroit.
+Humans can live for three weeks without food but only three days without water, so water is essential.
+But what if your water was poisoned?
+About three years ago, this was Michigan, about three years, which is around 99,700 and is 70 miles north of Detroit.

-The trouble began about three years ago when the city decided to switch from Detroit’s water system to the Flint River.
+The trouble began about three years ago when the city switched from Detroit’s water system to the Flint River.
 But the new system wouldn’t be ready for two years.
-In the meantime, to save and cut costs, they switched to the Flint River water.
+In the meantime, they switched to the Flint River water to save and cut costs.
 And that decision turned out to be a mistake.

 Foul smells, bad tastes, and discolored water that’s what came out of the tap in Flint, Michigan.
-When residents’ drinking water was pulled from the river, when the residents noticed that the tap water looked and smelled strange, it was later found to have a dangerous lead level.
-The worse thing was, the state knew about it and did nothing.
+When residents’ drinking water was pulled from the river, they noticed that the tap water looked and smelled strange; it was later found to have a dangerous lead level.
+The worst thing was that the state knew about it and did nothing.

 What caused the Flint, Michigan water crisis?
-Follow the timeline of where it all started and know where the situation is at present.
+Follow the timeline of where it all started and know the current situation.

 Flint’s Water Crisis

-Flint is known as the largest city in Genesee County, Michigan, United States.
-It is located near the Flint River and is the principal city in the region of Mid-Michigan.
-This place was founded in 1918 by a fur trader named Jacob Smith and then was known for great achievement and has left good remarks in history.
+Flint is the largest city in Genesee County, Michigan, United States.
+It is located near the Flint River and is the principal city in the Mid-Michigan region.
+Jacob Smith, a fur trader, founded Flint in 1918.
+The city is known for its great achievements and has left good historical remarks.

 But the city’s glory didn’t last after General Motors downsized its workforce from 80,000 to 8,000 within the vicinity.
 Flint then faced a deep economic depression; this made the city’s population lower down to half.